 Closing Knowledge Gaps

 Learn Online.
 There are free and paid courses and webinars that can help you get up to speed.
 Check out the free webinars at Adobe OnDemand Seminars and the Training Magazine Network (free registration required).
 You can also pay for individual courses or subscribe to Lynda.com for some of the best systematic instruction on software applications online.
 If you join The eLearning Guild as a paid member, you can attend their insightful Thought Leader Webinars.

 Study.
 The more you know about the field, the better your chances are of finding a job.
 You can find a good selection of books on Instructional Design and eLearning Design on Amazon.
 Many colleges and university libraries will have a section devoted to this too.

 Some related online magazines include Learning Solutions Magazine (join The eLearning Guild for free as an Associate Member to view great articles), Learning Circuits and eLearn Magazine to name a few.

 As for blog sites, this one has quite a few tutorials on Instructional Design and eLearning topics.
 There are probably a few hundred sites devoted to eLearning.
-Find your favorite blogs, get a feed reader if you don’t have one already (iGoogle is my favorite) and subscribe via RSS.
+Find your favorite blogs, get an RSS feed reader if you don’t have one already (I like NetVibes) and subscribe via RSS.